Oct 19, 2021: Chris Sale is no stranger to pitching in crucial postseason games for the Red Sox.

 Sale's grandfather was given the nickname "Streamline" by none other than Joker Marchant, whose name sits on the Detroit Tigers' spring training facility.
 Allen points out that when his Dad went into the paratroopers, he was 6-foot-4 and weighed 145 pounds and was told by his commander that he was the only person who ever jumped out of an airplane and went up.

 As a competitive swimmer, Allen checked in at 6-foot-3 and 158 pounds, referring to himself humorously as "the tubby one."
-In high school, Christopher (as his father calls him), weighed 153 pounds and stood at 6-foot-5 and was measured at 6-foot-6 1/2 and 163 pounds on the day he signed with the White Sox.
+In high school, Christopher (as his father calls him), weighed 153 pounds.
+On the day he signed with the White Sox, he was measured at 6-foot-6 and 163 pounds.
 So, that 180 pounds Sale now carries on his frame makes him the family behemoth.

 As Sale got longer during his teen years, he did not fill out.
 He also never lost his alarming flexibility.